 Whether it's during school holidays or a long weekend away, there's fun for the whole family no matter where you are in the North Island.

 When in Wellington, you’ve got to make the most of the vibrant arts and culture scene.
-The capital is home to our national museum, Te Papa, with exhibits to keep you engrossed for hours, and there are numerous other galleries and museums around the city.
+The capital is home to our national museum, Te Papa, with exhibits to keep you and the family engrossed for hours, and there are numerous other galleries and museums around the city.

 Interested in wildlife?
-You can’t go past Zealandia, which houses some of New Zealand's rarest wildlife including kiwi and tuatara.
+You can’t go past ZEALANDIA, which is home to some of New Zealand's rarest wildlife including kiwi and tuatara.
 There’s also Wellington Zoo - New Zealand's oldest zoological park – and Kapiti Island Nature Reserve on an island off the coast.

 Be sure to fit in a trip up the historic cable car from downtown to the Botanic Garden, too – the views are the top are magnificent, but the ride is half the fun.